-In addition to its “off-the-shelf” library, Type Associates also consults directly to designers, advertising agencies, publishers and other print professionals to meet their bespoke requirements.
+In addition to its “off-the-shelf” library, Type Associates also consults directly to designers, advertising agencies, publishers and other professionals to meet their bespoke font requirements.
 With more than 25 years experience in the digital arena and nearly 50 years in the analog field, we can assure our customers a wealth of experience no matter what their font needs.
 Look at Type Associates’ Fonts.

-The success of his typesetting studio was rewarded with positions on the executive committees of the Australian Type Directors Club and its successor – the Australian Graphic Design Association.
+Success of his typesetting studio was rewarded with positions on the executive committees of the Australian Type Directors Club and its successor – the Australian Graphic Design Association.

 This was the time to step up to FontLab and his font production went full tilt submitting his growing library of fonts to the world’s major vendors.